 Homeowners in Kennesaw who don't buy a gun are not punished.
 In fact, there are several exemptions, including religious objections, if someone is a convicted felon, has a mental illness or simply can't afford a weapon.

 Lt.
-Graydon’s sentiment was echoed earlier in an April 1987 New York Times article in which then-Mayor J.O.
-Stephenson was quoted as saying:
+Graydon's sentiment was also expressed in an April 1987 New York Times article:

 Mayor Stephenson says that in the five years since the gun ordinance was adopted the city has never prosecuted anyone for refusing to keep a gun.
 Officials concede that the ordinance is, for all intents, unenforceable.